Israel Galvan Brings LA EDAD DE ORO to VIDF This Weekend

-Bold and virtuosic flamenco artist Israel Galván makes his Vancouver debut with La Edad de Oro as part of the Vancouver International Dance Festival on March 22 and 23, 2014 at 8pm at the Vancouver Playhouse.
+Bold and virtuosic flamenco artist Israel Galván makes his Vancouver debut with La Edad de Oro as part of the Vancouver International Dance Festival tonight and tomorrow, March 22 and 23, 2014 at 8pm at the Vancouver Playhouse.
 Bringing both great subtlety and explosive rhythmic movement to his work, the Seville-born artist is renowned for expressions that honour flamenco's long lineage and history, while smashing stereotypes and preconceptions common to the form.

 "It's been said that Israel Galván radiates mastery just by standing still.
 As a festival with roots in Butoh, it's needless to say that this intrigued us," says Barbara Bourget, Artistic Director.
 "As we discovered more of Galván, our excitement only grew.
 He is a truly gifted, truly visionary creator - interweaving the elements of guitar, voice, history, form, and inspiration into entirely unprecedented, wholly profound expressions."

 Hailing from Seville, Spain, Galván has dedicated a lifetime to exploring and sharing the percussive, passionate form that is flamenco, beginning under the tutelage of his parents, dancers José Galvan and Eugenia de los Reyes.

 Since beginning his professional career in 1994, he has won nearly every top prize available to a flamenco creator and performer, including Spain's prestigious Golden Fine Arts Medal in 2012 and the Spanish National Dance Award.
 When issuing the latter, the awarding body cited his "ability to generate a new creation of flamenco art without forgetting the true roots that have sustained it until today and make it a universal genre."